 As part of my '40 for 40' this year I visited the Dorset Scrapstore which is a not-for-profit organisation to see what they do to recycle and reuse everyday items that may otherwise have just been sent to landfill.
 The Scrapstore is based at Alder Hills in Poole and if you love crafting then I guarantee you’ll be in heaven!

-Stock is frequently changing so although you might find something identical to a previous visit you’ll definitely come across lots of goodies which you can use for a new project.
+Stock is frequently changing so although you might find something identical to a previous visit you’ll definitely come across lots of recently donated goodies which you can use for a new project.
 They even regularly swop stock with other Scrapstores so there is always a lot of variety.

 Whilst wandering around I found plenty of material, wool, leather, polysterene, all sorts of paper and cardstock, boxes, foam, buttons, plastic tubs plus some huge cables reels which crafters have made amazing things with from stools to fairy gardens.